 Averages for Level 5 and Level 6 shall be calculated, with each module's mark weighted according to its credit value.
-In cases where numerical marks are available for all 120 module credits at each level, the lowest 20-credit module mark obtained by a student at that level shall be omitted from the calculations; if the lowest mark is in a multiple module, that mark shall be counted with a weighting for the module reduced by 20 credits.
+In cases where numerical marks exist for between 100 and 120 credits at the relevant level, the calculation will be based on the highest 100 credit marks at that level.
+Where numerical marks exist for in excess of 120 credits at the relevant level, the lowest 20 credit mark will be deducted from the calculation.
 These averages shall then be combined with a weighting of one-third for the Level 5 average mark and two-thirds for the Level 6 average mark.
 Figures used for this calculation shall not be rounded but will be expressed to two decimal places.

 Where a student has been admitted by direct entry to Level 6, the overall mark shall be calculated on the basis of the Level 6 marks only.
-Provided that numerical marks are available for all 120 credits, the calculation shall be made with the omission of the lowest 20-credit module mark or proportionate reduction in the weighting of a multiple module mark.
+In cases where numerical marks exist for between 100 and 120 credits at Level 6, the calculation will be based on the highest 100 credit marks.
+Where numerical marks exist for in excess of 120 credits at Level 6, the lowest 20 credit mark will be deducted from the calculation.